Hostoday/Hostoday/lab3.md

 ### Proposal (Level 3 Heading)

 ---
-I am planning to make a computer vision software that detects objects in images.
-Inorder to build it, I will use opencv, deep learning libraries, such as [TensorFlow](https://github.com/tensorflow/tensorflow)
-or [PyTorch](https://github.com/pytorch/pytorch), and other opensource softwares.
+I am planning to make a computer vision software that detects objects in images.Inorder to build it, I will use opencv, deep learning libraries, such as [TensorFlow](https://github.com/tensorflow/tensorflow) or [PyTorch](https://github.com/pytorch/pytorch), and other opensource softwares.

 For example, the objects in the following images were detected using [mmdetection](https://github.com/open-mmlab/mmdetection):